- Apply Online

-This loan has a fixed interest rate of 7.21% with a 4.292% fee which will be deducted from the proceeds that are sent to the school.
+This loan has a fixed interest rate as of July 1, 2015 of 6.84% with a 4.292% fee which will be deducted from the proceeds that are sent to the school.

 Eligibility is limited to the cost of attendance minus any other financial aid the student is receiving.
 Because the funding for Federal Direct PLUS loans come straight from the US Department of Education, students and parents do not have to find a lender to borrow through this program.

 Denial of an application for the Federal Direct PLUS loan may make the student eligible to borrow an additional amount ($4,000 or $5,000) of Federal Direct Unsubsidized Loan.
 Reduction or cancellation of the Federal Direct PLUS before or after disbursement can be requested by the parent borrower.
 Please contact the financial aid office.

 To apply for a Federal Direct PLUS Loan, please complete the 2015-2016 Federal Direct Parent PLUS Application Credit Authorization and send this form to the financial aid office.
 Then complete a Master Promissory Note (MPN) ONLY IF YOU HAVE NOT COMPLETED A FEDERAL DIRECT PLUS MPN FOR THIS STUDENT BEFORE.
 You will need your Federal Student Aid PIN to sign your MPN electronically.
 After you sign your PLUS MPN, electronic notification will be sent to Bethany Lutheran College.

 There are many options for alternative loans through private lenders.
 An alternative/private loan should only be used after you have considered the federal loans for which you are eligible.

 Eligibility and features of alternative loans do vary with each lender.